-For those individuals with annual adjusted incomes of more than £240,000, the Annual Allowance is reduced by £1 for every £2 of income above £240,000 up to a maximum reduction of £36,000 so that individuals with incomes of £312.000 or more will be entitled to an Annual Allowance of £4.000.
-In broad terms. annual adjusted income is taxable income from all sources and all pension savings less any pension contributions the individual has personally made.
+In tax year 2024-25 for those individuals with annual adjusted incomes of more than £260,000, the Annual Allowance is reduced by £1 for every £2 of income above £260,000 up to a maximum reduction of £50,000.
+This means that individuals with annual adjusted incomes of £360,000 or more will be entitled to an Annual Allowance of £10,000.
+In broad terms, annual adjusted income is taxable income from all sources and all pension savings less any pension contributions the individual has personally made.
 Individuals whose threshold income is £200,000 or less are not subject to the tapered Annual Allowance.
 Threshold income is taxable income from all sources and excludes employer pension contributions (other than those made under a salary sacrifice agreement entered into after 8 July 2015) and any pension contributions the individual has personally made.
 An individual affected by the taper may still be entitled to carry forward unused Annual Allowance from the three previous tax years, although the amount carried forward will be limited to the unused tapered Annual Allowance in respect of any tax year in which the taper applies.